 Employees and/or matriculated students, in addition to youth camps, high-school overnight guests, other student juvenile guests, under the age of 18 are considered by State Law as “children.”
 As such, if a person under the age of 18 reports being the victim of sexual violence or abuse, the College will proceed with the reporting structure stated above.

 If the Victim does not wish to pursue Resolution

+All reported cases of sexual misconduct will be referred to the Title IX Director for a preliminary assessment.
 In cases where the Victim does not wish to become a Complainant, the College has 2 (two) options:

 - The College may attempt to resolve the complaint in a manner consistent with the Victim’s request.
 This may include holding the report for action at a later date.